Godzilla vs. Kong (Image: Warner Bros)

 Action steps:

-Adaptability also includes being able to transfer your current skill-set over to a new role.
-You will be amazed at how many skills you have already picked up from previous careers and life in general that are highly desirable within the VFX industry.
+Adaptability also includes being able to transfer your current skill set over to a new role.
+You will be amazed at how many skills you have already picked up from previous careers and life in general that are highly desirable within the film and games industry.

-These skills can be both ‘soft’, like communication, critical thinking, or time management; and ‘hard’, like coding, data analysis, or design.
+These skills can be both interpersonal (like communication, critical thinking, or time management) and practical (like coding, data analysis, or design).

 Action steps:

-With at least a few decades left in the workforce, you still have plenty of time to hone your VFX skills.
-At CG Spectrum, our courses take anywhere from 3-9 months which is short in the grand scheme of things.
-What’s even better, is that these online visual effects courses also allow you to operate at a pace that works with your schedule, allowing you to plan your studies around work, family and other commitments.
+With at least a few decades left in the workforce, you still have plenty of time to hone your creative and technical skills.
+At CG Spectrum, our courses take anywhere from 2 weeks to 2 years which is short in the grand scheme of things.
+What’s even better, is that these courses are online which can help you to operate at a pace that works with your schedule, allowing you to plan your studies around work, family and other commitments.

 Changing careers is no small step.
 There are many things to consider, including financial stability, which commonly involves working while studying.
-One option is to slowly transition over to your new career in visual effects by following the Two Trains theory.
+One option is to slowly transition over to your new career in film and games by following the Two Trains theory.

-The Two Trains theory begins by remaining on train number one, the train you are already riding, i.e. keep working at your current job.
-Then in your spare time — weekends, evenings, during your commute, early mornings, etc — you can begin to pursue the work you want to move into.
-By doing this you have put the wheels of the second train in motion.
+The Two Trains theory begins by remaining on 'train number one', the train you are already riding (i.e. keep working at your current job).
+Then in your spare time—weekends, evenings, during your commute, early mornings, etc.—you can begin to pursue the work you want to move into.
+By doing this you have put the wheels of 'train number two' in motion.

 The more you work on your passion, the more fuel you add to the second train and the faster it will begin to move.
 As the second train speeds up you’ll get a glimpse into how riding it will feel.

-As you put more time and energy into the second train the faster it becomes, until one day you will notice it’s caught up to the first train.
+As you put more time and energy into the 'train number two' the faster it becomes, until one day you will notice it’s caught up to the first train.
 This is your moment to leap from the first to the second train, avoiding waiting at a platform or moving backwards.
-You may need to straddle two trains for a while, which can be stressful, but using the Two Trains theory can help to smooth your transition into your new career in VFX.
+You may need to straddle two trains for a while, which can be stressful, but using the Two Trains theory can help smooth your transition into your new creative career.

 Action steps:

-Still not convinced you can start a career in VFX at any age?
+Still not convinced you can start a career in film and games at any age?
 Hear from a CG Spectrum mentor and two students who have!

 Mark Pullyblank: From manufacturing to animating around the world